Skip to main content

 When an eSIM Wins

 Keeping your home number: With dual SIM, your physical SIM stays active for calls, texts, and 2FA codes while the eSIM handles Korean data.
-This is critical for banking apps, work messages, and authentication.
+This is critical for banking apps, work messages, and WhatsApp.

 When Pocket WiFi Wins

-Groups of 3+: A pocket WiFi device (known as “WiFi egg” in Korea) connects 5-10 phones simultaneously.
-One rental split among a group undercuts individual eSIMs — and covers friends with older non-eSIM phones.
-You can pick up devices at Incheon Airport from vendors like WiFi Dosirak and KT Roaming.
+Groups of 3+: A pocket WiFi device connects 5-10 phones simultaneously.
+One $8/day rental split four ways ($2/person/day) undercuts individual eSIMs — and covers friends with older non-eSIM phones.
+Keep a portable power bank handy since the device needs charging.

 When a Local SIM Wins

-Stays over 30 days: Korean MVNOs and prepaid plans from SK Telecom, KT, and LG U+ offer monthly plans with generous data for 30,000-50,000 KRW ($22-37).
-For month-long stays, a local SIM beats any travel eSIM on value.
+Stays over 30 days: Korean MVNO carriers offer monthly plans with generous data (some unlimited) for 30,000-50,000 KRW ($22-36).
+For month-long stays, this beats any eSIM on both price and features.

 The Bottom Line